zhao0266/portfolio/README.md

 ## Project Description
 Welcome to Mingyang Zhao's secrect place.Loving me or hating me is your choice.
 ## Challenges
-Using English to work is challenging.
+Practising what I learned in class into my own design is challenging.
 ## Lessons learned
 I learned use html and css to make my design come true.
 ## Frameworks and libraries